-Let us consider the ensemble of the following countries: Albania, Bosnia-Herzegovina, Bulgaria, the Czech Republic, Estonia, Croatia, Poland, Latvia, Lithuania, Macedonia, Hungary, Romania, Serbia, Slovakia, and Slovenia.
-All of these now-independent countries reached a crucial turning point in 1989-1990.
-Prior to these years, they had functioned as independent states or as separate parts of states within the socialist system, ruled by the Communist party.
+Let us consider the ensemble of the following countries: Albania, Bosnia-Herzegovina, Bulgaria, the Czech Republic, Estonia, Croatia, Poland, Latvia, Lithuania, Macedonia, Hungary, Romania, Serbia, Slovakia and Slovenia.
+All of these now independent countries reached a crucial turning point in 1989-1990.
+Previously, they had functioned as independent states or as separate parts of states within the socialist system, ruled by the Communist party.
+Then the change of system started.
 The structure and pace of the transformations varied from country to country.
 Severe failures occurred in all of them, including Hungary; one step forward was often followed by a period of regression.
-However, despite the colorful variations, until 2010 the countries all moved in the same general direction: progress towards market economy based on the dominance of the rule of law and of private ownership.
+However, despite the colorful variations, the main direction of the changes was common up to 2010: progress towards market economy based on the dominance of the rule of law and of private ownership.

 Hungary is the first, and so far the only, member of this group of 15 countries which has performed a sharp U-turn and set off resolutely in the opposite direction.
-In the 2010 elections the coalition formed by Fidesz-Hungarian Civic Alliance with the Christian Democratic People's Party (henceforth Fidesz for short), led by Viktor Orbán, won a land-slide victory.
-Thus began the turn.
+At the 2010 elections the coalition formed by Fidesz-Hungarian Civic Alliance with the Christian

+Democratic People's Party (henceforth Fidesz for short), led by Viktor Orbán, won a landslide victory.
+That was when the turn began.1

-By 2010 Hungary had established the fundamental institutions of democracy-however, with the U-turn their systematic destruction started.
+1. By 2010 the fundamental institutions of democracy had been established in Hungary-however, with the U-turn their systematic destruction started.
 It has already been completed to a significant degree.